 Whether you need a visa to travel to Thailand depends on a number of factors including how long you are planning to stay in Thailand and your nationality.
 If you hold a UK or Irish passport and are flying to Thailand for a 2-3 week holiday, you do not require a visa.
 You can enter under the visa exemption scheme.

 Permitted to stay in Thailand for: 30 days*

 The visa exemption scheme allows passport holders from certain countries, including the UK and Ireland, to stay for 30 days without applying in advance for a visa.
 Please read the information here for full details.

 *Between October 2022 and March 2023 this was temporarily extended to 45 days.
-From 1 April 2023 it reverts to the usual 30 days.
+In April 2023 it reverted to the usual 30 days.